dptools/process_offsite_audio/README.md

 <details>
 	<summary>For Prescient, there are many more steps, as we still need to get the development server installation working first before proceeding to production setup.
 The major blockers we are actively trying to address for this are:</summary>

-* Completing code security review, as we require approval to install the code even on the dev server
+* Completing code security review, as we may require approval to install the code even on the dev server
 * Figure out how the code will integrate with MediaFlux instead of Box
+	* Prescient team is currently communicating with MediaFlux about how this will work, but we should be okay to use same general architecture as we do for Pronet
+	* For the actual push operation back to MediaFlux, should be able to use SFTP
 * Get a TranscribeMe SFTP account
 * Compile a table of the languages that will be used at the different sites

+We are awaiting next meeting with Prescient group to determine details of next steps.

 </details>